rswhipple/string_lib_asm/README.md

 # string_lib_asm

-Welcome to `string_lib_asm`, A collection of assembly language helper functions, offering functionality that closely parallels the string manipulation capabilities found in the C standard library's `string.h`.
+Welcome to `string_lib_asm`, a collection of assembly language helper functions, offering functionality that closely parallels the string manipulation capabilities found in the C standard library `string.h`.

 ## Description